chancee-ldn/futuba-arduino/README.md

 This is the first thing I've built with Rust so optimisations will be everywhere.
 The Arduino is a slave and the Rust CLI sends commands which trigger functions to display some pixels on the VFD.

 `song a string of text to send to the VFD` will display the second argument in Text Box 1.

 `on randomString` will turn the LED on the Arduino to check comms are working, the random string is because I couldn't work out how to check for a null in Rust.

-'off randomString` will turn that same LED off
+`off randomString` will turn that same LED off

 ### Notes